-SITE NUMBER: B0208 NAME of SITE: Land Adjacent to the Old Ellon Road Proposer: Mr A Bedawi C/O Hal Proposer: Mr A Bedawi C/O Halliday Fraser Munro Nature of the proposal: Busines the south) s / employment / retail us e (possible extension to OP2 employment land allocation to Checklist Score: 43 Constraints: Lar ndscape fit Recommendation: Undesirable Justification: established following the Examination been provided to meet the allowa Development Plan already seeks ation into the 2012 Local E nces set in the emerging s to supply a generous sup der these circumstances, i oment Plan is considered to be appropriate and was Development Plan.
-Adequate housing and employment has Strategic Development Plan.
-The emerging Strategic ply of housing land and there is no numerical justification to it is considered that there are insufficient over-riding benefits relopment.
+SITE NUMBER: B0208 NAME of SITE: Land Adjacent to the Old Ellon Road the south)

+Proposer: Mr A Bedawi C/O Halliday Fraser Munro

+Nature of the proposal: Business / employment / retail use (possible extension to OP2 employment land allocation to

+Checklist Score: 43 Constraints: Landscape fit

+The overall vision and spatial strategy of the Local Development Plan is considered to be appropriate and was established following the Examination into the 2012 Local Development Plan.
+Adequate housing and employment has been provided to meet the allowances set in the emerging Strategic Development Plan.
+The emerging Strategic Development Plan already seeks to supply a generous supply of housing land and there is no numerical justification to allocate further housing sites.
+Under these circumstances, it is considered that there are insufficient over-riding benefits arising from this site which would justify allocating it for development.

 In addition, this site is considered undesirable because of its prominent location which means that any new development would significantly intrude in the surrounding landscape and be highly visible on the approach to Aberdeen from the A90.
 It is noted that the site could form an extension to the proposed development of employment uses at Murcar/Berryhill and has the potential to be functionally integrated with this.
 However this site would extend beyond the 'natural' boundary of OP2 which is the small watercourse valley to the south of this site.